Practice Trial of Thomas Richardson

 A decent layman's article about the nature of lying, and school bullying, two related subjects of great interest, to me, may be found in the June 2005 edition of Scientific American Mind.
 For those that are not intellectually lazy or challenged, and really care about the nature of our species, beyond historical superstitious and supernatural mythology, there is available a great deal of readily accessible scientific, peer reviewed, research based, fact and hypotheses that provide a more rational explanation of the "unexplainable".

-A recent example of the consequences of sophistic investigative and prosecution mission driven zeal, and a jury's acceptance of that "evidence", may be found here:
+Here is a recent example of the consequences of sophistic investigative procedures, prosecution mission driven zeal, and a jury's acceptance of the consequential "evidence" and "testimony":

 Dallas Man Exonerated After 27 Years in Prison.